 Private utilities are beyond the scope and jurisdiction of public utility locating companies.
 Besides, maps and drawings of private utilities, if available, may not be reliable.
 Therefore, only private utility locating companies like the utility specialists that have the authority and capability to locate private utilities – and you must use them to ensure a safe digging operation in areas where private utilities may be installed.

-The “call before you dig” policy is a very useful step to ensure a safe ground work.
-But you must not ignore the importance of private utility locations, especially if your digging project involves sensitive locations including police stations, parking lots, hospitals and industrial areas.
+The “call before you dig” policy is a very useful step to ensure safe groundwork.
+But you must not ignore the importance of private utility locations, especially if your digging project involves sensitive locations including police stations, parking lots, hospitals, and industrial areas.

 What Could Possibly Happen if a Private Utility is Hit?